 Upon receiving and accepting all closeout documents, AMS will issue a closeout letter.
 If the recipient fails to complete the requirements within the specified timeframe, AMS will proceed to administratively close out the Federal award with the information available.
-Failure to submit all closeout reports within one year of the period of performance end date will result in AMS reporting the recipient's material failure to comply with these award terms and conditions to Federal Awardee Performance and Integrity Information System (FAPIIS) and may result in exclusion from future AMS grant consideration.
+Failure to submit all closeout reports within one year of the period of performance end date will result in AMS reporting the recipient's material failure to comply with these award terms and conditions to Responsibility/Qualifications (SAM.gov) and may result in exclusion from future AMS grant consideration.